-- promote occupational health and safety within the organisation and develop safer and healthier ways of working
+- promote occupational health and safety within an organisation and develop safer and healthier ways of working

-- inspect machinery and equipment, such as lifting devices, machine shields and scaffolding, to make sure they meet safety regulations and to identify hazards and risks
+- inspect workplaces and workplace equipment, such as scaffolding, to ensure they meet safety regulations and to identify hazards and risks

-- make sure that personal protective equipment, such as dust masks, safety glasses, footwear and safety helmets, is being used in workplaces according to regulations
+- make sure that personal protective equipment, such as hearing protection, dust masks, safety glasses, footwear and safety helmets, is being used in workplaces according to regulations

 - make sure that dangerous materials are correctly stored